 Do you have a favourite smell?

-Recently, my brothers and I were recalling our childhood memories of Grandma’s freshly baked buns.
+Recently, my brothers and I were recalling our childhood memories of Grandma's freshly baked buns.
 Tuesdays were always Raisin Bun Day at Grandma's.
 Her kitchen was filled with warmth from the oven, butter melting on buns and one-of-a-kind grandmotherly love.

 Over the years, I've searched for her recipe in family memento boxes, but I have yet to find it.

 Our sense of smell evokes memories and brings back pictures as clear and sharp as if they were yesterday.
 Grandma's freshly baked buns, evergreen boughs, and Black Magic chocolates are all scents that I remember from my childhood Christmases.
 Our olfactory system is situated in the part of our brain that is important for memory.
 There are strong neural connections between these two.

 I hope you'll get a chance this season to make this DIY holiday potpourri.
 Bring back some happy memories of past Christmases!